dehun/site/pages/articles/21_apr_2017-Distributed course. Implementing Raft as a student.md

 The target was to implement Raft as a student in university will do it - not a production ready solution, but solution good enough to understand the algorithm.
 You can see the results here - [https://github.com/dehun/distributed-course/blob/master/src/9main/scala/algorithms/RaftBehaviour.scala](https://github.com/dehun/distributed-course/blob/master/src/main/scala/algorithms/RaftBehaviour.scala).
 It is implemented in emulator in which I have also implemented some other algorithms described in this articles series.
 I have decided to write this article as a small helper for people who will go the same path.
+Beware though that this is student understanding of Raft, it will contain plenty of errors and misinterpretations.

 ## Path ##
 The entry point for understanding Raft seems to be the original paper ["In Search of an Understandable Consensus Algorithm"](https://raft.github.io/raft.pdf).